ikurtz/ikurtz.github.io/README.md

 In summary, after we checkout the source code from the `kubernetes-plugin` repository the `readCache` step will not take you by surprise since we haven't written anything to `mvn-cache` yet.
 We will circle back to that.
 After Maven is done packaging we will then use the `writeCache` step in our pipeline to include all files under the `.m2/` directory when uploading them to `mvn-cache`.

-Navigate to the **workspace-caching-jobs** folder on `Controller-1` and then select the **ikurtz-workspace-caching-demo** Pipeline.
+Navigate to the **workspace-caching-jobs** folder on `Controller-1` and then select the **workspace-caching-demo** Pipeline.
 1. Run the Pipeline by clicking **Build Now** and then nagivate to the **Console Output** to follow along with the Build.
 2. Right after the `git` checkout step, you'll see the following message appear in the Console Output as the `readCache` step is executed:

 ![Cache Does Not Exist](images/cache-does-not-exist.png)

-3. As mentioned before, since we haven't written any files to the `mvn-cach` in the S3 bucket yet ... it will be empty and this build run will download dependencies from the internet.
+3. As mentioned before, since we haven't written any files to the `mvn-cache` in the S3 bucket yet ... it will be empty and this build run will download dependencies from the internet.
 4. When the Pipeline finishes, be sure to take note of the Total Build Time:

 ![Build Time without S3 Cache](images/build-time-without-s3-cache.png)